GingerDeity/DedupeResearch/README.md

 # DedupeResearch
-This is the github for as much of my deduplication research as I could fit!
-There are 3 major folders: StaticWindow, KSM, and VMs.
+Hello, this GitHub pertains to the results of my research revolving around memory deduplication, which is the practice of finding identical pieces of memory and storing only one copy of that memory.
+While there are many files and folders in this repository, there are three major folders we'll b focusing on in this readme: StaticWindow, KSM, and VMs.
 It's worth noting that you should install tmux in your shell environment if you haven't already, as it will be an immensely helpful tool.
 It's worth noting that many of the `bash` scripts are used so often, I typically include them in my environment's `.bashrc` as aliases for quicker access.
+Now, for a description of the following sections.

+The "Static Window" section is the biggest of them all, and will pertain to all code relevant to **static-window deduplication**, which is deduplicating memory by looking for identical *windows* of code, one window at a time.
+A *window* refers to the size of memory to be viewed, such as 64B or 4kB.
+For instance, if I want to see how much duplicate data exists between two files using static-window deduplication, I'd have to first specify the window (let's say 4kB, or one page) and then we would deduplicate by analyzing 4kB of data at a time.
+The "Static Window" section contains descriptions for essential pieces of code that can obtain necessary files and memory dumps, format memory dumps, and perform static-window deduplication.
+The folder also highlights the general experimentation workflow, and then extra analysis one can perform on static-window deduplication results.
+These extra analyses include finding the average distances between matches, where in memory matches are coming from, and other code that allow you to quickly perform two-file deduplication over entire directories.

+The "KSM" section is much shorter, and pertains to scripts relevant for experiments that use **KSM**, or Kernel-Same-Page-Merging, a Linux feauture that does deduplication from an OS-level.
+This section goes over all the scripts I've created that allow the user to quickly initialize, activate, monitor, and stop KSM.
+KSM itself is rather closely-tied to VMs, so you'll see that the next section will also be very helpful for dealing with KSM.

+The "VMs" section delves into the code that allows for both booting up and connecting virtual machines (VMs) and the general structure and hierarchy I used in my experiments.
+There will also be a template VM that you can use for starting.
+We also go into important code that allows you to essentially 'initialize' VMs for deduplication experiments, and other code that allows you to get histories of `top` and KSM outputs at differing VM levels!

+I hope this repository may help you in your deduplication endeavors, let's begin!

 ## Static Window
 This folder contains all code relating to static window experiments, using code I wrote.
+Everything described here will be found in the `StaticWindow` folder.
 I'll first go over some of the essential pieces of code, then general experiment processes.

 ### Essential Code